 All SNPs are Medicare Advantage plans.
 These plans are designed for specific Medicare consumer populations to provide focused and specialized care.
-Generally, if a SNP is available, these plans are in the best interest of eligible consumers.
+Generally, if a SNP is available in the service area and a consumer meets SNP eligibility requirements and has a valid election period, these plans are in the best interest of eligible consumers.